Keep the Balinese Language Strong!

 As with endangered species, the goal with languages should not be to wait until there are only a few remaining survivors and then place them under protection (i.e. make recordings of the last speakers).
 Rather, we should take the more sustainable path of preserving the diverse natural habitats where minority languages are spoken.
 This means taking a cultural, political and even economic approach to saving languages ... and starting as soon as possible.
+We are a collaboration of linguists, anthropologists, students, and laypeople, from within and outside of Bali, who are collaborating to keep Balinese strong and sustainable.

 An evolving multimedia "living" Balinese-English-Indonesian reference wiki dictionary